maknz/slack/README.md

 $client = new Maknz\Slack\Client('http://your.slack.endpoint');

 // Instantiate with defaults, so all messages created
-// will be sent from 'Archer' and to the #accounting channel
+// will be sent from 'Cyril' and to the #accounting channel
 // by default.
 Any names like @regan or #channel will also be linked.
 $settings = [
 	'username' => 'Cyril',